 Candidates must have a minimum cumulative GPA of 3.0 before enrollment in order to begin the graduate portion of the 4+1 pathway.
 Candidates must earn a minimum grade of B in EXE 501.
 When the candidate is officially accepted into the graduate program and the Graduate School, the graduate credits will be applied to the graduate course of study and all the policies and privileges relevant to graduate students will apply.

 Enrollment in all teacher education programs follows the guidelines for "Admission to All Education Preparation Programs" found in the Graduate Catalog.
 Applicants who do not yet meet all admissions criteria should consult with the department.

 All teacher education programs include a clinical/field component.
 If you have been convicted of a felony, your criminal history record may impede your ability to complete this program and/or become a NYS certified teacher.
 Please review Buffalo State's Admission of Persons with Prior Felony Convictions Policy.

 Completion of a Buffalo State Educator Preparation Program leads to a college recommendation for NYS Teacher Certification.
 Buffalo State cannot determine the acceptability of an Educator Preparation Program for licensure/certification in another U.S. state or territory.
 Buffalo State’s full Interstate Disclosure document, including a full list of education departments for other states, can be found on the Teacher Certification website.

-- Meet with your department's undergraduate adviser.
+- Meet with your undergraduate adviser

-- Submit a written statement of commitment that clearly demonstrates why you are selecting the 4+1 option for Early Childhood Educators and affirms your intent to remain at Buffalo State for both undergraduate and graduate studies.
+- Submit a written statement of commitment to the major that clearly demonstrates why you are selecting the 4+1 option for Early Childhood Educators and affirms your intent to remain at Buffalo State for both undergraduate and graduate studies.
 The writing sample will be assessed by the faculty as an essential part of a successful application to the major.